mrfearless/x64dbg-plugin-template-for-Visual-Studio/README.md

 # x64dbg plugin template for Visual Studio

+**Note: An offical x64dbg plugin template is now available [here](https://github.com/x64dbg/PluginTemplate), please use this offical instead.**

-A template for creating x64dbg plugins (x86 or x64) via Visual Studio
+_A template for creating x64dbg plugins (x86 or x64) via Visual Studio_

-The template was created and tested with Visual Studio 2013, but may work with other versions.
+_The template was created and tested with Visual Studio 2013, but may work with other versions._

 ## How to install and use